mpg cyl disp hp drat wt qsec vs am gear carb

 ## F-statistic: 426.576 on 2 and 197 DF, p-value: < 2.22e-16

-that the observations are grouped according to the firm
+The option model="pooling" makes plm to run OLS.
+The option index=firm tells plm that the observations are grouped according to the firm variable.

 Now we create clustered standard errors by the following code.